B U R E A U O F P U B L I C S E C R E T S

 [25 December 1960]

-Rexroth’s San Francisco (columns from the San Francisco Examiner and San Francisco Magazine).
+Kenneth Rexroth at Large in San Francisco (selected columns from the San Francisco Examiner and San Francisco Magazine).
 Copyright 1960-1975 Kenneth Rexroth.
 Reproduced by permission of the Kenneth Rexroth Trust.